Welcome to Institute of Genomics

 Team leader: Robert Olaso

-The Intermediate- and Low-Throughput Laboratory – Technological Development (LMBD) of the CNG has two major objectives: data production and technological development.
+The Intermediate- and Low-Throughput Laboratory – Technological Development (LMBD) of the CNRGH has two major objectives: data production and technological development.

 The Intermediate- and Low-Throughput Laboratory implements DNA and RNA sequencing projects and expression projects (microarray and real-time PCR) for which the number of samples is limited (from a few units to a few hundred units).
 The projects requiring processing of a large number of samples are assumed by the High-Throughput Laboratory.